snok/django-js-logger/README.rst

   :align: center
   :alt: Flowchart

-If you want to implement this, and need to add custom headers or other functionality, please commit an issue.
-Otherwise, this currently does exactly what I need it to do.
+If you want to implement this package, and require extra functionality (like the ability to set custom, dynamic headers) please feel free to commit an issue.
+Otherwise, this currently does exactly what I need it to do, and I likely won't change it.

 Quick start
 -----------